EliFarrer/startup/classNotes.md

 This allows us to work on a feature without interrupting the main branch of code.
 `git branch <name>` lets you create a branch.
 You can `checkout` that branch and `commit` to it.
 To merge both branches, you do `git merge <name>` where name is the name of the branch.
 If you don't end up wanting the feature, just never merge it.

+# Dev Environment
+React is just more javascript that makes web development easier.
+It also makes it so that you can route (move between pages).
+The websocket is where we push things from the server to the browser because it is normally the other way around.
+The websocket is only active when the page is open.
+Look up uml diagrams.
+Endpoints are just methods or functions that we can call on a server.
+The service can be thought of a class.
+The endpoints are the methods.Need a third party call to other servers and endpoints.
+Third party services are on a github repo on the assignment.
+The thrid party serever can be called by the frontend or even the backend.
+Have your frontend call someone else's backend.
+Call the dinosaur game.
+How does the diagram work?

+## ssh into your server
+ssh, give it key file, with ubuntu@<dns> Then you can give it shell commands.
+THe Caddyfile is how it knows how to redirect the server